Clip path

 More and more employers are now switching to contractors or fixed-term contracts.
 Under full-time contracts, employees work as per normal working hours, 40 hours a week, and are entitled to all employee benefits.

-On the other hand, under a contractor’s agreement, the employees will not receive any employee benefits and severance is easier in these contracts.
+On the other hand, under a contractor’s agreement, the employees will not receive any employee benefits, and severance is easier in these contracts.
 The employees get flexible working hours and payment according to working hours in Trinidad and Tobago.

 Contracts can be written or oral, although written contracts are recommended.
 They should specify all the terms of employment, including roles and responsibilities, work hours, compensation and benefits, leave policies, overtime policies, and compliance-related requirements.

-Advantages of Hiring Contractors
+Advantages of hiring contractors

 • Flexibility: Since contractors are hired on a short-term basis, you are free to temporarily determine the scope of their work.
 If new needs arise, further contracts can be drafted in the short term.